Themes in A Song of Ice and Fire: Moral ambiguity

 Attracted to gray characters instead of orcs and angels, Martin regards the hero as the villain on the other side.
 The Wall's Night's Watch, whom Martin described as "criminal scum [who] are also heroes and they wear black", was a deliberate twist on fantasy stereotypes.
-Furthermore, the use of black as the identifying color for the essentially good Night's Watch and the use of white for the much corrupted Kingsguard is another example of Martin subverting traditional fantasy which tends to link light colors with good and darker ones with evil.
+Furthermore, the use of black as the identifying color for the essentially good Night's Watch and the use of white for the much corrupted Kingsguard is another example of Martin subverting traditional fantasy, which tends to link light colors with good and darker ones with evil.
 Considering universally adored or hated characters as too one-dimensional, Martin writes his characters with well-mixed natures so that readers will invest in and identify with them.
-The actions and politics in the novels leave it to the reader to decide about who is good and evil.
+The actions and politics in the novels leave it to the reader to decide who is good and evil.
 Characters are explored from many sides through the multiple viewpoint structure so that, unlike in a lot of other fantasy, the supposed villains can provide their viewpoint.
-This is necessary since in the real world throughout history, most human beings have justified their deeds as the right thing and the opponent's as villainous.
-It may not always be easy to determine who represents the good and evil side in real life, as some of the darkest villains in history had some good things about them, the greatest heroes had weaknesses and flaws.
+This is necessary since, in the real world throughout history, most human beings have justified their deeds as the right thing and the opponent's as villainous.
+It may not always be easy to determine who represents the good and evil side in real life, as some of the darkest villains in history had some good things about them, and the greatest heroes had weaknesses and flaws.
 However, according to Martin, Tyrion Lannister is the most morally neutral main character in the book, which, along with his cynicism, is what makes him his favorite character.